Sailing from Rosyth

 *Please Note: Gratuities are £7 per person per night debited to your onboard account.*

-Aberdeen • Cruising Nordfjord • Olden, Norway • Cruising Sognefjord • Flam, Norway • Bergen, Norway • Newcastle • Aberdeen
+Rosyth • Cruising Nordfjord • Olden, Norway • Cruising Sognefjord • Flam, Norway • Bergen, Norway • Newcastle • Rosyth

 The southernmost of the three short branches at the inner end of Nordfjord terminates in Olden.
 The charming village sits amongst tidy, well-kept farms on gently sloping, fertile hillsides, which then rise steeply into thickly wooded and rugged peaks.
 From the village the beautiful Oldendalen Valley runs between towering mountains to the edge of the mighty Jostedalsbreen Glacier.
 Briksdal Glacier is one of the more accessible arms of the Jostedalsbreen.
 The creeping pitted tentacle of ice features in optional excursions from Olden together with glorious waterfalls, glacier fed rivers and wonderful mountain lakes.